microsoft/RTP-LX/README.md

 To avoid crawlers, we have zipped and password-protected the entries.
 Please use the name of the repo all in lowercase plus "-entries" and `-16/4/24` as the password.
 So if the repo is "ASDF-BLAH", you want `asdf-blah-entries-16/4/24`.

 ## Updates:
+- (Apr '22): Paper released!
-- (Mar '24'): V1.0 released!
+- (Mar '24): V1.0 released!
 Passages annotated.
 This is the first full release of RTP-LX.
 We do have updates coming, so stay tuned.
 - (Jan '24): V0.3 released!
 Added SW/BCMS.
 Compressed to file.
 Passages to come soon.
 - (Dec '23): V0.2 released!
 Added 19 more languages, and included PT (pt) prompts.
 Note that BCMS/Swahili are projected for a later date.
 - (Sep '23): V0.1 released!
 Prompts for ES, FR, DE, IT, JA, PT (br), ZH (simplified), AR and CS.